 With the increase in third-party data and DMP’s, there is now a substantial market available for any industry looking to uphold the veracity of big data—or quality and relevant data for their business.
 Infusing big data with primary research is already impacting the agile market research industry.
 But big data integration is not meant to replace surveys.
 Rather, it is meant to be used in conjunction with them in order to develop deeper insights at the speed at which consumers change.
 In other words, current agile methodologies coupled with big data and automation will be able to provide not only iterative, agile insights, but the depth of insights needed to confidently translate results into the marketplace before the landscape changes again.

-Through automation and data integration the speed, flexibility, affordability, and confidence in market research will only improve.
-To learn more, check out the GRIT Commentary below where our CEO Matt Warta talks about our data integration efforts and how big data is no longer hype.
+Through automation and data integration, the speed, flexibility, affordability, and confidence in market research will only improve.
+To learn more, check out the GRIT Commentary below where our CEO Matt Warta talks about how automation and big data analysis can be combined to help you identify and understand profitable audiences upstream to achieve product innovation.